Hydevs-Corp/archi/README.md

 Archi is a powerful Go-based command-line tool that analyzes directory structures and generates AI-powered insights about your project's architecture.
 It creates detailed reports, visualizations, and architectural recommendations by leveraging AI to understand file contents and folder organization.

+## Built with AI Queuer

+This project uses the AI Queuer project for request orchestration and batching when communicating with AI services.
+AI Queuer (https://github.com/Hydevs-Corp/ai-queuer) handles queued/batched requests to the AI API, retry behavior, and provider-specific plumbing so Archi can focus on analysis and report generation.

+At the moment, Archi itself is not planned to integrate other AI providers directly; however, AI Queuer plans to add multi-provider support in the future, which will allow Archi to target multiple AI backends via the queuer without changing Archi's core request logic.

 ## Features

 -   🔍 **Smart Directory Analysis**: Recursively scans directories and analyzes file contents